inr-kit/McMeshTran-Binaries/README.md

 ----->Behind the value of "Target", add " --module=MCMESHTRAN" or "
 	--module=GEOM,SMESH,PARAVIS,MCMESHTRAN"(with a whitespace in the front). click "OK".
 Next time you can start McMeshTran with this short-cut link.

+-> Notes: it is found that McMeshTran Windows version is failed in sending data to ParaView.
+We will fix this later.

 **************************************************************************************
 ********Installation and run McMeshTran on Linux ********